-HPU's official IPEDS retention rate for the fall 2012 for FTFTF is 69%.
-This rate includes an additional 52 students not included in the control cohort and all the students in the study cohort.
-This explains the difference in the control cohort retention rate of 67% compared to the overall retention rate of 69%.
+HPU's official IPEDS retention rate for the fall 2013 for FTFTF is 70%.
+This rate includes the additional 117 students not included in the control cohort and not analyzed in the study cohort due to the PAC's inability to contact them.
+This explains the difference in the control cohort retention rate of 66.82% compared to the overall retention rate of 70%.